Awards and bursaries

 • Selling and promotional opportunities including two annual Cockpit Open Studios events

-• Commit to taking up the Award and developing their practice for the full duration of the Award
+A maker working in an area of ceramics, who is committed to taking up the Award and developing their practice for the full duration.

 About the S.H.A Charitable Trust